Corporate governance

 Response to quality issues

-The Company is working to strengthen its system for prompt investigation of causes and swift implementation of countermeasures to avoid situations where the prolonged response to quality issues causes major inconvenience to customers and an increase in the cost of countermeasures.
+The Company is working to strengthen its system for prompt investigation of causes and swift implementation of countermeasures to avoid situations in which the prolonged response to quality issues causes significant inconvenience to customers and an increase in the cost of countermeasures.
 The Company constantly keeps track of the latest status of quality issues at weekly and monthly meetings such as the Executive Committee.
-Market actions such as recalls are decided after deliberation by the Quality Assurance Committee, which is composed of related officers, Executive General Managers, General Managers, etc.
+Market actions such as recalls are decided after deliberation by the Quality Assurance Committee, which is composed of related officers, Executive General Managers, and General Managers, etc.

 Establishing a tax policy

-Suzuki established the Suzuki Group Tax Policy in December 2022 as the basic policy for thorough tax compliance and to conduct appropriate tax payments.
+Suzuki established the Suzuki Group Tax Policy as the basic policy for thorough tax compliance and to conduct appropriate tax payments.

 Tax Policy of the Suzuki Group

-The Suzuki Group (hereinafter referred to as “we”) shall conduct business by placing utmost importance on our motto and mission of developing products and providing services of superior value by focusing on the customer.
-Simultaneously, we understand the importance of being tax compliant, by duly fulfilling our obligations as a taxpayer and returning our profits to society by way of payment of taxes and strive to contribute to society.
+The Suzuki Group (hereinafter, “we”) shall conduct business by placing utmost importance on our motto and mission of developing products and providing services of superior value by focusing on the customer.
+Simultaneously, we understand the importance of being tax compliant, by duly fulfilling our obligations as a taxpayer and returning our profits to society through tax payments and strive to contribute to society.

 (Legal Compliance)